Rental Guides · Last updated 2 June 2026

 Walk to border: 15 to 25 minutes on foot

-The Poniente side of La Linea runs along the western coastline, with better beach access and sea views on the higher floors.
-Rents are above average for La Linea because of the coastal position.
-The area is reasonably well-connected to the border and has a mix of residential buildings and some newer blocks.
+Poniente runs along the western side of La Linea, with better beach access and sea views on the upper floors.
+Rents tend to sit above the citywide average because of the coastal position.
+The area is reasonably well-connected to the border crossing and has a mix of older residential blocks and some newer builds.

-If sea views are a priority and you have the budget, this area competes well.
-A 1-bed with views will typically run €700 to €850 at the time of writing.
+If sea views are a priority and you have the budget, Poniente competes well.
+Public listings indicate a one-bed with views typically runs €700 to €850 at the time of writing.

 Neighbourhood Comparison